kjappelbaum/pyepal/README.md

 # the design space (X, in ML terms "feature matrix") and the number of objectives
 palsklearn_instance = PALSklearn(X, [gpr_objective_0, gpr_objective_1], 2)

-# the next step is to provide some initial measurements,
+# the next step is to provide some initial measurements.
-# you can do this with the update_train_set function, which you one
+# You can do this with the update_train_set function, which you
-# also uses through the active learning process to update the training set.
+# cann use throughout the active learning process to update the training set.
-# For this, you provide a numpy array of indices in your design space
+# For this, provide a numpy array of indices in your design space
 # and the corresponding measurements
 sampled_indices = np.array([1,2,3])
 measurements = np.array([[1,2],